sdco-partners/thestandard_app_v1/README.md

   * Replace the `scripts.js` file on server with your compiled file.
 For All other files ...
   * Replace server file with your changed file.
+  * Git commit and git push to server

 ### Feature Documentation